chonkye/AlysonLalataENC4265Website/manual.md

   <img src= "activeMods.png" alt = "SCREENSHOT OF THE THE ACTIVE MODS">
 </p>
 <p style="text-align:center;"> FIGURE 19 "SCREENSHOT OF THE ACTIVE MODS" (IMAGE BY ALYSON LALATA) </p>

 Congratulations on successfully completing this installation manual!
 You've now installed the *UI Cheats Extension Mod v1.47* for *The Sims 4* and unlocked a whole new level of control and creativity in your gameplay.
-Whether you're adjusting needs with a single click or fine-tuning your household's funds, you're ready to play smarter—not harder.
+Whether you're adjusting needs with a single click or fine-tuning your household's funds, you're ready to play smarter-not harder.

 [🔝 Back to Table of Contents](#table-of-contents)